Dr Cecil C. Konijnendijk

 My research and teaching at UBC focus on some of the aspects above.
-I will e.g, teach the UFOR 100 introduction course, the UFOR 402 course on urban forest policy and legislation, and other courses in UBC’s urban forestry program.
+I will e.g, teach the UFOR 100 introduction course, the UFOR 402 course on urban forest governance, legislation and administration, and other courses in UBC’s urban forestry program.
 From July 2017 until December 2018, I served as Program Director for the Bachelor of Urban Forestry.
 I am currently heading the development of a new Master of Urban Forestry Leadership.

-Together with Francesco Ferrini and Alessio Fini (both University of Florence) I am editing a new Handbook on Urban Forestry, with over 30 chapters on all aspects of urban forestry.
+Together with Francesco Ferrini and Alessio Fini (both University of Florence) I edited a new Handbook on Urban Forestry, with 35 chapters by over 50 authors on all aspects of urban forestry.

 I was the PI and Project Coordinator of this European-Union funded research project until my move to UBC.
 During the final stages of this project (which ends in November 2017) I am still contributing to some of the outputs and publications.
 Moreover I am a member of the project’s scientific advisory group.